Tax Deduction vs Tax Credit: What’s the Difference?

 What is a tax credit?

-Tax credits work very different than tax deductions.
+Tax credits work very differently than tax deductions.
 Tax credits will reduce your tax liability instead of reducing taxable income.
 One of the most important tax credits for parents is the child tax credit.
-Starting with tax year 2018, the child tax credit will give parents a $2,000 tax credit for each child dependent.
+The child tax credit gives parents a $2,000 tax credit for each child dependent.

 To show you how a tax credit differs from tax deductions, consider the following example.
 Let’s assume you have a tax liability of $5,000 and you have two children.
 The two children would allow you to receive a $4,000 tax credit.
 This would decrease your tax liability to $1,000.